-One of the benefits of trading the currency markets, whether you are trading in the spot, forward or futures markets is leverage.
+One of the benefits of trading the currency markets, whether you are trading in the spot, forward, or futures markets, is leverage.
 Leverage allows you to enhance your returns by increasing the size of the position with borrowed capital.

-Leverage is provided by your broker through a margin account.
-When you apply for a margin account, your broker will often ask questions about your knowledge and experience to determine how much leverage to provide you when you trade.
+Your broker provides leverage through a margin account.
+When you apply for a margin account, your broker will often ask questions about your knowledge and experience to determine how much leverage to provide when you trade.

 The returns you can generate when using leverage are significant.
-If you only post $100 and use 100-1 leverage, a 1% gain on a $10,000 ($100), provides you with a 100% return on the capital you posted for the trade ($100/$100).
+If you only post $100 and use 100-1 leverage, a 1% gain on $10,000 ($100) provides you with a 100% return on the capital you posted for the trade ($100/$100).

 Leverage cuts both ways.
 If you lose 1%, you could wipe out the capital you posted for the trade.
 Your broker will consistently monitor your account and request more capital if you fall below key equity levels in your account.

 For example, if a US corporation makes money in Euros in France, they eventually need to exchange the Euro for US dollars.
-To do this they will need to use the currency markets to sell Euros and buy US dollars.
+They will need to use the currency markets to sell Euros and buy US dollars.

 The most liquid forex trading is between commercial and investment banks.
 This is referred to as the interbank market.
 Hedge funds and pension funds are also very active in taking speculative positions and provide liquidity.
 Lastly, there is a very active retail market.